 Louisiana, like many states, has regulations that require the use of seat belts for passengers in both the front and back seats.
-The Louisiana seat belt law for backseat passengers helps reduce the risk of serious injury in the event of a car accident.
+The Louisiana seat belt law for backseat establishes safety measures that help protect passengers from severe injuries during car accidents.

 Overview of Louisiana’s Seat Belt Laws